justlark/lark.gay/content/colophon.md

 +++
 title = "Colophon"
-description = "About the making of this site" template = "colophon.html" date = 2024-10-12
+description = """A colophon is a section at the back of a book which gives details about its creation and publication.
+Here are some details about this site.
+Credit to [beeps](https://beeps.website/) for the idea.""" template = "article.html" date = 2024-10-12
 +++